asiaopenstack/icehouse/grizzly/readme.md

     nova-manage network create private --fixed_range_v4=10.0.47.0/24 --num_networks=1 --bridge=br100 --bridge_interface=eth0 --network_size=255

-You'll need to add a route in your router to point to the new network managed by the controller (psuedo command here):
+You'll need to add a route in your router to point to the new network managed by the controller (pseudo command here):

     route add 10.0.47.0 255.255.255.0 gw 10.0.1.200